CALIFORNIA BLUE LIGHT RESOLUTION SCR-73

 What does SCR-73 include?

-How can consumer electronic manufactures address and meet the needs of this issue?
+How can consumer electronics manufacturers address and meet the needs of this issue?

 Given increasing medical evidence and growing public awareness around the dangers of extended exposure to artificial high-energy (HEV) blue light, it is incumbent on electronic manufactures to create displays that reduce levels of HEV light from the most potentially damaging portion of the blue light spectrum.
 To assist in this process, industry certifications and Eyesafe® Standards have been created.